-IX.
+VII.
 CONCLUSIONS AND FUTURE DIRECTIONS

 In this research effort, it is demonstrated that idealised DVFS and TCDPM are very similar in their nature and with some minor modifications in the schedulability analysis and online mechanisms, the work done for DVFS algorithms can be applied to TCDPM to save energy.
 This strategy allows to relax the assumptions commonly made in the literature (such as frame based RT system, single task, neglecting energy and temperature independent leakage power consumption) of TCDPM and to apply it on generic RT task model under dynamic priorities.
 This work has shown the proof of the concept with the help of the case study on DVFS algorithms of the literature.
-The performance of DVFS algorithms applied to TCDPM is investigated for a broad range of workloads and set of different hardware platforms.
-The results show the effectiveness of the proposed algorithms.
 In future, it is intended to look into the efficient ways to find the values of T_o and T{max} against U{avail} .
 It will be interesting to explore the optimal method to achieve such values.
 This algorithm will be extended to multicore platform implementing RT systems.